virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

   While merging code from dev to testing the build process failed with error exit code 1.

 - **Root Cause**:
-  The repository might be using an outdated deployment script if it was created several years ago.
-This outdated script may not properly reference or include the required module (exp.js) and is likely incompatible with the current deployment environment or standards, leading to the MODULE_NOT_FOUND error.
+  The repository might be using an outdated deployment script, especially if the repository was created several years ago.
+This outdated script may not properly reference or include the required module (exp.js) and is likely incompatible with the current deployment environment or standards, leading to the `MODULE_NOT_FOUND error`.

 <img src="https://raw.githubusercontent.com/virtual-labs/engineers-forum/refs/heads/master/ph4/services/module-not-found.png" alt="module not found" width="1243" height="572">

 - **Solution**:

-  1. Please replace the deployment script in the repository with latest deployment script is avaiable [here](https://github.com/virtual-labs/ph3-exp-template/blob/main/.github/workflows/deployment-script.yml).
+  1. Please replace the deployment script in your experiment repository (placed at the path - `your-experiment-repository/.github/workflows/deployment-script.yml`) with latest deployment script is available [here](https://github.com/virtual-labs/ph3-exp-template/blob/main/.github/workflows/deployment-script.yml).
   2. Update the deployment script in the repo and try to merge code again.

 - **Post-Fix Verification**: